Ossining (village), New York: Ossining Public Library

 The Ossining Public Library, originally chartered in 1893 as the Sing Sing Public Library, serves the residents of the Village and Town of Ossining.
 The current library collections include 110,000 books, 25,000 non-print items, and 300 newspaper and magazine titles.
 As a charter member of the 38-member Westchester Library System, the Ossining Public Library offers its patrons access to the more than one million holdings of the other county libraries.
 A $15.8-million building program was started in 2005 to replace the 1960s-era facility with a new 48000 sqft building.
 The new Ossining Public Library opened in March 2007 and added many new or enhanced services, including over 50 public Internet terminals, a 250-seat theater, an art gallery, and the county's first radio frequency (RFID) circulation system.

 The main reading room of Ossining's library is named in honor of longtime Ossining resident, Pulitzer Prize–winning author John Cheever.
 When Cheever died, the flags on Ossining's public buildings were lowered for 10 days.

 Notable buildings

-Ossining is known as the home of the Sing Sing Correctional Facility, one of the most well-known prisons in America.
+Ossining is best known as the location of the Sing Sing Correctional Facility, one of the most famous prisons in America.

 Ossining is also the home of the worldwide Maryknoll Catholic missions, as well as the site of the Crotonville Institute, the famous General Electric leadership training facility, founded in 1956.